 For many years one of the most unspoilt saltwater destinations worldwide has been the fly fishing in Cuba.
 The saltwater flats offer numerous opportunities for fly fishing anglers for Bonefish, Tarpon, Permit and Snook.
 At certain times of the year, the migratory Tarpon comes into the channels and flats providing fly fishing anglers multiple chances at Tarpon well over 100 pounds on the fly.
 Fishing in Cuba is available both – on the north and southern coastlines and some remote islands Cayo Largo and Isle of Youth.

-If you have any questions on the above destinations or would like to enquire about a fishing trip, contact our experience team who will be happy to help you.
+If you have any questions on the above destinations or would like to enquire about a fishing trip, you can contact our experienced fly fishing team, who will be happy to help you on 01603 407596 or by emailing firstname.lastname@example.org.
 For those of you who would like to see the action at any of these lodges, take a look at our dedicated Saltwater Fly fishing playlist.